oblique/create_ap/howto/dhcp_address_reservation.md

 Also comments are supported either on independent lines or appended to the entry lines.

+This feature should typically be used in combination with `-g` option to make sure that the assigned addresses in the configuration file are on the same network as the gateway.

 Example configuration is presented below:

 ```